money-on-chain/stable-protocol-core-v2/docs/README.md

 The main components of the Money On Chain (MoC) protocol can be summarized as follows:

 - *Price Provider*: MoC relies on off-chain oracles to provide asset prices.
 Although not part of this repository, Oracles are an sciential part of this system, see more of Moc Oracle solution in [Amphiraos-Oracle](https://github.com/money-on-chain/Amphiraos-Oracle) and [OMoC Decentralized Oracle](https://github.com/money-on-chain/OMoC-Decentralized-Oracle).
-- *Core*: A set of contracts chained heritage that maintain the system state, enforce business rules, and enable users to interact with the protocol.
+- *Core*: A set of contracts chained heritage that maintains the system state, enforce business rules, and enable users to interact with the protocol.
 In addition to an external contract *MocCoreExpansion* to which delegates calls are forwarded to overcome the 24kb contract size limit.
 - *Token Pegged (TP)*: TP contracts are RC20 tokens that track the value of certain external assets.
 They are "pegged" to the value of the underlying asset.
 There can be multiple TP contracts within a single MoC Core solution.
 - *Token Collateral (TC)*: TC is also an RC20 contract that represents the collateral of the system.
 It absorbs fluctuations in the exchange rate between the collateral asset itself and the pegged assets.
 - *Moc Queue*: Moc Queue is a deferring mechanism that imposes a block based delay on each Operation, getting them queued to later on be executed on batches following FIFO order.